awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

    1. For **Engine version compatibility**, choose the ElastiCache for Redis engine version that you want to run on this cluster\.
 Unless you have a specific reason to run an older version, we recommend that you choose the latest version\.
 **Important**
-You can upgrade to newer engine versions\.
 For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
 However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.

    1. In **Port**, use the default port, 6379\.
 If you have a reason to use a different port, enter the port number\.